United Methodists And Communion

 The author is The Rev. Hoyt L. Hickman,

-former director of worship resources for the United Methodist Church.
+of worship resources for the United Methodist Church.